Edara44/Jenkins/README.md

 ```

 The docker agent configuration is now successful.
-# A simple jenkins pipeline to verify if the docker slave configuration is working as expected.
+# A simple jenkins my first pipeline to verify if the docker slave configuration is working as expected.

 # Multi Stage Multi Agent